 The Financial Accounting Standards Board has issued accounting guidance for convertible debt that may be settled in cash upon conversion.
 Under this accounting guidance, an entity must separately account for the liability and equity components of convertible debt instruments, such as our 4.50% Convertible Notes, that may be settled in cash or partially in cash upon conversion in a manner that reflects the issuer's economic interest cost.
 The guidance requires the fair value of the conversion option of the 4.50% Convertible Notes to be reported as a component of stockholders' equity and included in additional paid-in capital on our consolidated statements of financial condition.
-The value of the conversion option of the 4.50% Convertible Notes.
+The value of the conversion option of the 4.50% Convertible Notes has been reported as a discount to the notes.
 We will report lower net income in our financial results because interest will include both the current period's amortization of the debt discount (non-cash interest), as well as the instrument's cash interest.